Sawmonabo/StockData/README.md

 ```
 $ ./mvnw spring-boot:run
 ```
-4. You should then see all the plug-ins and .jar files being initialzed and the application will start right after.
+4. You should then see all the plug-ins and .jar files being initialized and the application will start right after.